Jad-Panjaitan/Coding-Challenge-S21/README.md

 I wonder if I should just take the codon datas and generate a plasmid map using that.
 That's the simple solution, but I want to see if I can make a program that takes in a GenBank file and spits out a circular genome map.
 Also why are these break lines so long?
 I need a mouse

-Things we need have asterisk:
+Things we need?

-*Locus name (the GenBank code for the virus): NC_004675 *Length: 2766 bp (base pairs)
+	Locus name (the GenBank code for the virus): NC_004675
-GenBank Divison: VRL == viral sequences
-Last Edited: 13-AUG 20
+	Length: 2766 bp (base pairs)
-*Features (information about genes and gene products):
+	Features (information about genes and gene products):
-*ALSO include the loci!
+	ALSO include the loci!
 	Source: bp 1 to bp 2766
 		Organism Name: "Tomato blah blah blah"
 		Molecule Type: genomic DNA